 You will also need to provide one of the following, which must have been issued no earlier than one month before the application is made:-

-- A Criminal Convictions Certificate (Basic Disclosure), which can be obtained from Disclosure Scotland who can be contacted on 0870 609 6006.
-Applications for basic disclosures can also be made online via the Disclosure Scotland website.
+A Criminal Convictions Certificate (Basic Disclosure), which can be obtained from Disclosure and Barring Service on 0300 0200 190.
+Applications for basic disclosures can also be made online via the www.gov.uk/dbs website

 You will need to submit all these items when applying for a personal licence or your application cannot be accepted.
 Please contact us if you would like more information about making an application for a personal licence.